belle2/basf2/klm/doc/index.rst

 Build the Muid likelihoods starting from the hit pattern and the transverse scattering in KLM.

-Parameters:
+.. cpp:Parameters:: pdg(int)

-pdg(int): PDG code of the particle hypothesis.
+ PDG code of the particle hypothesis.